Home

 4. Have a space ready at the side of the room for the children’s artefacts (there will be about 15 of them).
 A sign and other decoration will help give the impression of a museum display.

-Table at front of room for my own use Plastic table covers (if you require them for painting) - also please cover the tables in advance.
+Table at front of room for my own use Plastic table covers - also please cover the tables in advance.

-Overalls for painting Scrap paper (for practicing hieroglyphs)
+Overalls for painting Scrap paper (for practising hieroglyphs)

-Scissors (3 pairs plus one sharp pair) Jars for water for painting (about 10)
+Scissors (3 pairs) Jars for water for painting (about 10)

-Paint palettes (12 – with space for 6 colours) Paper towels (for drying paintbrushes)
+Paint palettes (12 – with space for 6 colours) Paper towels (1 per child, for drying paintbrushes)

 Difficulty level of tasks (for a typical year 4 class)